tkhamez/neucore/README.md

 so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).

-Then install the dependencies and build the back-end and front-end by executing:
+Then install the dependencies and build the backend and frontend by executing:

-`./install.sh` or `./install.sh prod`.
+`./install.sh` or

+`./install.sh prod`

 ### Heroku

+- Create a new app
+- Add a database, e. g.
+JawsDB Maria.
+- Add the necessary Config Vars (see `backend/.env.dist` file)
-To deploy to Heroku, add buildpacks in this order:
+- Add buildpacks in this order:
 ```
 heroku buildpacks:add heroku/java
 heroku buildpacks:add heroku/nodejs
 heroku buildpacks:add heroku/php
 ```

-Logs are streamed to `stderr`, not written to files.
+Logs are streamed to `stderr` instead of being written to files.